mse150s20/p2-kinetics/README.md

 Species Recovered:
     comes from a reaction from Infected->Recovered

-    Line 14 has k2*Infected in that big list that's returned That MEANS: dRecovered/dt = k2*Infected
+    Line 14 has rRecover*Infected in that big list that's returned That MEANS: dRecovered/dt = rRecover*Infected
-    That means: Amount of Recovered goes up over time, depending on how much Infected there is. k2 is a CONSTANT for this project
+    That means: Amount of Recovered goes up over time, depending on how much Infected there is. rRecover is a CONSTANT for this project

 Species Healthy:
     dHealthy/dt is in the first element of the list returned on line 14